moderakh/azure-cosmosdb-scripts/README.md

 # Delete all databases in dev cosmos db account or emulator:

-`az_delete_cosmosdb_databases.sh` can be used to delete all databases in a dev cosmos db account or emaultor.
+`az_delete_cosmosdb_databases.sh` can be used to delete all databases in an Azure Cosmos DB account or Cosmos DB emaultor.

 ## Requirements:
 1. bash